jackbrumley/media-date-sorter/README.md

 ## What it does

 1. Prompts for a target directory to process.
-2. Reads metadata properties (`Date taken` or `Media created`) from files and parses them.
+2. Reads metadata properties (`Date Taken` or `Media Created`) from files.
-3. Determines the correct year and month subfolders to be created.
+3. Attempts to parse the dates, falling back to `Date Modified` if `Date Taken` or `Media Created` are unavailable.
-4. Skips files missing `Date taken` or `Media created` properties.
+4. Skips files with no valid date metadata (`Date Taken`, `Media Created`, or `Date Modified`).
-5. Previews the actions (files to move, skipped files) before execution.
+5. Displays a color-coded table of all files with statuses (e.g., "Date Taken," "Media Created," "Date Modified," or "None Found").
-6. Prompts to confirm file move.
+6. Prompts to confirm moving files based on `Date Taken` or `Media Created`.
+7. Optionally prompts to move skipped files based on `Date Modified`.
-7. Moves files into `Year\Month` subfolders (e.g., `2023\12` for December 2023).
+8. Moves files into `Year\Month` subfolders (e.g., `2023\12` for December 2023).
-8. Outputs actions taken into a timestamped log file.
+9. Exports a timestamped CSV file documenting all actions (files moved, skipped, etc.) into a `Logs` subfolder.

 ## Requirements